lazespo/etc/manual-testing.md

 - [ ] Removing from List View.
 - [ ] Removing from Detail View.
 - [ ] Duplicating.
+- [ ] Create Document from Bottom Panel.
+- [ ] Select Document from Bottom Panel.

 ### Case